ladybug-tools/ladybug-geometry/README.md

 - [Boost Geometry](https://www.boost.org/doc/libs/1_78_0/libs/geometry/doc/html/index.html)
 - [Topologic](https://topologic.app/Software/)

-However, Rhino3dm lacks basic types of computation that would needed in the core (like generating a grid of points from a surface).
-The Blender library had many capabilities that we needed but it only works in Python3 and this could break certain CAD workflows that rely on IronPython.
+However, Rhino3dm lacks basic geometry computation.
+The Blender library had many capabilities but it only works in Python3 and this could break certain CAD workflows that rely on IronPython.
 Boost Geometry (the geometry library used by the OpenStudio SDK) also had a lot of functionality but it clearly has C dependencies, making it unusable from IronPython.
-Lastly, Topologic also appeared to have C dependencies, though the more relevant issue was that its dual license could create challenges for certain use cases of Ladybug Tools.
+Topologic also appeared to have C dependencies, though the most relevant issue was that its dual license could create challenges for certain use cases of Ladybug Tools.

 After considering the situation further, we realized that many of the capabilities that we needed could be achieved by building off the work of various open source MIT-licensed projects as long as we committed to using planar geometry.
-Since all of the geometry ultimately going to the engines (Radiance, E+) is planar format anyway, we made the decision that the core libraries will primarily support planar objects with very limited support for Arcs, Circles, Spheres, Cylinders and Cones.
+Since all of the geometry ultimately going to the engines (Radiance, E+) is planar, we made the decision that the core libraries will primarily support planar objects with no NURBS support and very limited support for Arcs, Circles, Spheres, Cylinders and Cones.

 Thus this repository was born!